- by New Deal democrat

 My “Weekly Indicators” post is up at Seeking Alpha.

-As usual, clicking over and reading will bring you up to the virtual moment as to the economic situation, and reward me a little bit for reporting and organizing it for you.
+In any event, clicking over and reading will bring you up to the virtual moment as to the state of the economy, and reward me with a little change for the vending machines.

 - by New Deal democrat